Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial

 Remember that DMRG solves the problem "locally" in the tensor representation, minimizing a quadratic representation of the energy functional with respect to pairs of neighboring tensors.
-Mathematically this means that DMRG, when sweeping from site 0 up to site 2n-1 is solving the problem along the X and the Y directions, starting with the longest length scales first, and refining the solution within each sweep, and between consecutive sweeps.
+Mathematically this means that DMRG, when sweeping from qubit 0 up to qubit $2n-1$ is solving the problem along the X and the Y directions, starting with the longest length scales first, and refining the solution within each sweep, and between consecutive sweeps.

-Motivated by the DMRG success, we have repeated our simulations, but now using the solution with $n$, after interpolation, as a better starting point for the problem with $n+1$ qubits per dimension (see\ \ref{sec:interpolation} for the interpolation algorithm).
+{The understanding of DMRG's success motivated us to investigate a technique to make the Krylov-based method less prohibitively costly.
+This technique is based in reusing solutions, interpolating an MPS that was obtained with $n$ qubits per dimension to get a first approximation to the problem with $n+1$ qubits (see appendiz\ \ref{app:interpolation} for the interpolation algorithm).
 In Figure\ \ref{fig:squeezed_ho_int}(a) we observe the errors for each method.
-All Arnoldi and Lanczos methods exhibit comparable accuracies, which are slightly surpassed by the DMRG optimization.
-However, now the MPS Arnoldi method becomes competitive with DMRG in terms of execution time, and has better asymptotic behavior than the vector-based Arnoldi methods---which exhibit exponential growth in time to solution, due to the unavoidable exponential growth in the memory required to store the intermediate vectors.
+All MPS and vector methods exhibit comparable accuracies, demonstrating the capacity of MPS to obtain high precision solutions.
+However, now the MPS Arnoldi method becomes more competitive with DMRG in terms of execution time.}